 ARCH-IST 3002 - OTTOMAN ARCHITECTURE

-This unit begins with a trip either to Edirne or Bursa, the former capitals of Ottoman Empire.
+This unit begins with a trip either to Edirne or Bursa, the former capitals of the Ottoman Empire.
 Students explore the origins of Ottoman Architecture’s basic typologies.
 The unit continues in Istanbul where the students can trace the development of these typologies.
-It is in this era that the most spectacular examples of religious and cultural centers, funerary, educational, health and residential facilities; and engineering structures of Ottoman Architecture have been built.
-Monumental architectural complexes by Sinan in this period, which marked the Ottoman capital, are going to be analyzed and discussed as well.
-The unit concludes with a study on Western influences in Ottoman Architecture.
+The most spectacular examples of religious and cultural centers, funerary, educational, health and residential facilities, and engineering structures of Ottoman Architecture were built in this era.
+Monumental architectural complexes marking the Ottoman capital and constructed by Mimar Sinan in this period will be analyzed and discussed as well.
+The unit concludes with a study on Western influences on Ottoman Architecture.

 ARCH-IST 4001 – 19YY.
 ARHITECTURE

 This unit concentrates on the modernization of the Ottoman Empire.
-Modernization efforts focused first on the military, and then expanded to encompass all the aspects of daily life.
-Cocominant with the relocation of the Ottoman court to the Dolmabahce Palace on the Bosphorus, construction of new numerous military barracks (kışlalar); the establishment of municipalities; introduction of new modes of transportation such as railroads, horse-drawn, subways, and ferrie; the inauguration of new institutions such as postal service and police force; and the development of new housing areas and styles as well as new building regulations.
-The will to Westernize and to have healthier cities prompted the ruling elite to impose a series of urban planning regulation aimed at regularizing Istanbul’s medieval urban fabric, prompting the use of masonry instead of wood, and “beautifying” the city in general.
-In short, the elements of modernity were injected to a traditional society.
-Some of the significant examples of architecture of this period are in Classical Revivalist Style located in Pera, and the works of Fossati Brothers, James Smith, Raimondo D’Aranco, Alexandre Valaury; multi-story houses; schools; military barracks; palaces; religious buildings; industrial buildings are in the scope of this unit.
+Concomitant with the relocation of the Ottoman court to Dolmabahce Palace on the Bosphorus, many modernization efforts focused first on the military and then expanded to encompass all the aspects of daily life: construction of new numerous military barracks (kışlalar); the establishment of municipalities; introduction of new modes of transportation such as railroads, horse-drawn, subways, and ferries; the inauguration of new institutions such as postal service and police force; and the development of new housing areas and styles as well as new building regulations.
+The will to Westernize and to have healthier cities prompted the ruling elite to impose a series of urban planning regulation aimed at regularizing Istanbul’s medieval urban fabric, encouraging the use of masonry instead of wood, and “beautifying” the city in general.
+In short, the elements of modernity were injected into a traditional society.
+Some of the significant examples of architecture of this period in the scope of this unit are the Classical Revivalist Style located in Pera; the works of the Fossati Brothers, James Smith, Raimondo D’Aranco, and Alexandre Valaury; multi-story houses; schools; military barracks; palaces; religious buildings; and industrial buildings.

 ARCH-IST 4002 – CONTEMPORARY ARCHITECTURE